potatokim/CTFs/2019_picoCTF/pointy.md

 This means we could give win's address as a professor's score.
 Then, cast the professor into a student, which effectively casts Professor's `int lastscore` to Student's `void (*scoreProfessor)(struct Professor*, int)` ie. casts the professor's score to a pointer to win().
 Thus the next time student->scoreProfessor is called, win would be executed.

 ### Solution: objdump
 First `objdump -D vuln | grep win` to disassemble all sections of vuln to get addresses, and pipe that ouput to grep to get only the win function section.
-You will 08048696 is the address in hex, which converts to 134514326 as int / unsigned int.
+You will find that `08048696` is the address in hex, which converts to `134514326` as int / unsigned int. **Here is how the interaction in the shell goes**:
 ```
 @pico-2019-shell1:/problems/pointy_0_4da9845cb7c41585de522db47f569424$ ./vuln
 Input the name of a student